MarianoLibre/backpack-bcgow6-mariano-macri/desafio-cierre-testing/README.md

 - query validation is only done in the handler
 - test: `err == nil`: :thumbsup:
 - test: `data == mockedData`: :thumbsup:

+Mon Oct 24 13:40:20 -03 2022
+- add "mockedRepository" to test error response
+- test for errors and empty data
+- coverage so far is __50%__